prayful-app/prayful-be/README.md

     - container:    the name of the docker container.
 If not provided, the default value is 'postgres'
     - user:         the user to create.
 If not provided, the default value is 'user'
     - password:     the password for the user.
 If not provided, the default value is '123123123'
     - database:     the name of the database to create.
-If not provided, the default value is 'java_api_template'
+If not provided, the default value is 'prayful-db'

 ### Run Database Container 🏹
-If you want to run or re-run the database in a different container, you can use the following command:
+If you want to run or re-run the database container, you can use the following command:

 ```make run_db container=<container>```

     Where:
     - container:    the name of the docker container.
 If not provided, the default value is 'postgres'

 ### Stop Database Container 🛑
 If you want to stop the database container, you can use the following command: